Endrylrm/data_structures/readme.md

 - Transforming the data in a String or Array, both being O(N).
 - Reversing the list is O(N).
 - Traverse the list printing the contents is O(N).

+# Dynamic Size Stack

+The implementation of the Dynamic Size Stack, using a Linked List where the Top Node Points to the last pushed node.
+Currently the implementation supports the following:

+- Pushing new node at top position of the stack O(1).
+- Pop node at top position of the stack O(1).
+- Peek node at top position of the stack O(1).
+- Searching by value and by position, both being O(N).
+- Clearing the stack is O(N).
+- Transforming the data in a String or Array, both being O(N).
+- Traverse the stack printing the contents is O(N).